Oct 27, 2022

 Stem tracks are pared down to a single harmonic element.
 Once a song has been licensed, the Download Page will include a button for downloading stems:

 The Download button can also be accessed from the Licenses Page to access stems from a previously-licensed track:

 Interested in using the benefits of stems on your next project?
-Get a subscription or upgrade to Premium or Business today!
+Get a subscription or upgrade to Pro today!